Asset/Liability Matching and Portfolio Management for Beginners

 - Creating a pool of capital that will eventually be used to fund the start-up of a business or an expected investment.

-- Setting up a reserve of capital that will be used to cash out a partner in a limited partnership, a member in a limited liability company, or a stockholder in a corporation at a predetermined time, such as the retirement of a doctor for a closely held medical practice or a partner at a legal firm.
+- Setting up a reserve of capital that will be used to cash out a partner in a limited partnership, a member in a limited liability company, or a stockholder in a corporation at a predetermined time, such as the retirement of a doctor for a closely held medical practice or a partner at a law firm.

 - Putting aside money to be used to pay an expected tax bill.